DaveBenham/VenomModules/README.md

 The last three DC offset options give identical results when no clipping is applied.

 ### C (Clip) button
 The color coded clip button determines how (or if) the final output is clipped.
 Clipping occurs after the final mix is attenuated (or amplified) by the Mix level knob.
-The clipping options are labeled as CV or audio according to typical usage, but each option can be used for audio or CV.
+The clipping options are labeled for CV or audio according to typical usage, but each option can be used for both audio and CV.
-- **Off** (dark gray): The final mix is left untouched, with no limit to the output voltage.
+- **Off** (dark gray - default): The final mix is left untouched, with no limit to the output voltage.
 - **Hard CV clipping** (white): The final mix is hard clipped at +/-10V.
 This can produce significant aliasing if applied to audio signals.
-- **Soft audio clipping** (yellow): The final mix is soft clipped at +/-10V with saturation using an approximated tanh function.
+- **Soft audio clipping** (yellow): The final mix is soft clipped at +/-10V, with saturation, using an approximated tanh function.
 At moderate saturation levels there is little to no audible aliasing.
 But very hot signals can still lead to significant aliasing.
-- **Soft oversampled CV audio clipping** (orange): The final mix is soft clipped at +/-10V with saturation using an oversampled approximated tanh function.
-This uses significantly more CPU, but also greatly reduces or eliminates any audible audio aliasing that would otherwise occur.
+- **Soft oversampled CV audio clipping** (orange): The final mix is soft clipped at +/-10V, with saturation, using an oversampled approximated tanh function.
+This uses significantly more CPU, but also greatly reduces any audible aliasing that would otherwise occur.

 ### Standard Venom Context Menus
 [Venom Themes](#themes) and [Parameter Locks](#parameter-locks) are available via standard Venom context menus.